-The first sign is browning of the leaves, which can result from both overwatering or underwatering.
+The first sign is the browning of the leaves, which can result from both overwatering and underwatering.

 The second sign is when the leaf tips begin to turn crispy, usually in conjunction with the browning, and usually means either “My roots are dry” or “The air is too dry.”

 The third sign is leaf curl, which is usually a sign of dehydration.